 Umling La Pass in Ladakh, at an altitude of 19000 Feet or 5883 Mtrs, became the highest motorable pass in the world dethroning the Mana Pass in Uttarakhand and road to Uturuncu in Bolivia when BRO opened this road to civilians in 2017.
 In 2021, Umling Pass received the Guinness World Record certificate for being the highest motorable road in the world.

-Many adventure enthusiasts have already visited this coveted pass last year and added this extreme accolade of visiting the highest motorable road in the world in their adventurous life.
-In today’s article, I am going to write in detail on how you can plan a trip to Umling La pass which is located nearby Hanle village in Ladakh.
+Many adventure enthusiasts have already visited this coveted pass last year and added this ultimate accolade of visiting the highest motorable road in the world in their adventurous life.
+In today’s article, I am going to write in detail how you can plan a trip to Umling La pass which lies nearby Hanle village in Ladakh.

-If you are interested in knowing more about the highest roads and passed of the world, you can, of course, check my article on top 13 highest motorable roads in the world.
+If you are interested in knowing more about the highest roads and passed of the world, you can, of course, check my article on the top 13 highest motorable roads in the world.

 Let's quickly dive into the details: